mattsah/link/CONTRIB.md

 no idea where to begin:

 - Auto-wired recursive constructor dependency injection via `Engine.get()` method.
-    - If a delegate is registered for the corresponding class or interface it uses the delegate.
+    - If a factory is registered for the corresponding class or interface it uses the factory.
 - Suggestions on how to get a functional version of `fppkg`, as the stable version has a bad SSL dependency and building FPC from source results in "error: Access violation."
     - I mostly need this for TOML (which will be the preferred configuration language)